slok/go-prometheus-middleware/Readme.md

 # go-prometheus-middleware [![Build Status][travis-image]][travis-url] [![Go Report Card][goreport-image]][goreport-url] [![GoDoc][godoc-image]][godoc-url]

-This middleware will measure the [RED] metrics of a Go net/http handler in a efficent way.
+This middleware will measure metrics of a Go net/http handler in Prometheus format.
+The metrics measured are based on [RED] and/or [Four golden signals] and try to be measured in a efficent way.

 ## Getting Started